srid/emanote.obelisk/doc/Features.md

 - Just start writing your `.md` files, and emanote will "emanate" them into a notebook.
-- Define your own HTML, by writing a `index.html` (emanote treats this as a template).
+- Define your own HTML, by writing a `templates/note.html` (emanote treats this as a template).
-- All files under input directory (except `index.html`) is statically served.
+- All files under input directory (except the template) is statically served.